-Engineering testing software installed on the notebook can provide continuous transmitting RF signal.
-This RF signal utilized in SAR measurement is continuous wave (CW) and its crest factor is 1.
+The data rates for SAR testing are 11Mbps for 802.11b and 6Mbps for 802.11g.
+Engineering testing software installed on the EUT can provide continuous transmitting RF signal.
+This RF signal utilized in SAR measurement has almost 100% duty cycle and its crest factor is 1.
 The measurements were performed on the lowest, middle, and highest channel, i.e. channel 1, channel 6, and channel 11 for each testing position.